MouseLand/rastermap/README.md

 ~~~

 Rastermap has only a few dependencies so you may not need to make a special environment for it
-(it should work in a `suite2p` or `facemap` environment), but if the pip install above does not work,
+(e.g. it should work in a `suite2p` or `facemap` environment), but if the pip install above does not work,
  please follow these instructions:

 1. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path.
 2. Create a new environment with `conda create --name rastermap python=3.8`.
-Python 3.9 and 3.10 will likely work as well.
+Python 3.9 and 3.10 will likely work fine as well.
 4. To activate this new environment, run `conda activate rastermap`
 5. To install the minimal version of rastermap, run `pip install rastermap`.
 6. To install rastermap and the GUI, run `pip install rastermap[gui]`.
 If you're on a zsh server, you may need to use ' ' around the rastermap[gui] call: `pip install 'rastermap[gui]'`.